wduquette/molt/README.md

 * Expression parsing.
 * A simple tcltest equivalent.
 * Pay for what you need
-  * I.e. don't require large regex, etc., libraries of all clients.
+  * I.e. don't require large regex, etc., libraries for all clients.
 * Configurable command sets
   * The embedding API should allow the client to easily control the set of commands included in an interpreter.
 For example, a game engine might